2010, Queens, New York

 Within the portal, the violet light stopped swirling and stabilized into a perfect, unmoving oval.
 Evelyn walked into the portal without looking back, her hips swaying to the beat.
 The light absorbed her without a ripple.

 I lay on the ground, unable to move.
 Every second felt like an hour.
-I pushed my aether around my body, forming a hexagonal pattern, the same Katherine always did.
+I pushed my aether around my body, forming a hexagonal pattern, the same Katherine always used.
 That would speed up my recovery, and I could only pray it would be quick enough.
 I needed to move if Evelyn came back.

 She smelled of cinnamon, her skin youthful and fresh.
 I tried to speak, but only mumbles left my mouth.